apollographql/apollo/docs/source/platform/editor-plugins.md

 description: How to get the most out of your editor with Apollo
 ---

-By design, GraphQL has the ability to create incredible developer experiences thank's to its strongly typed schema and query language.
-The Apollo GraphQL Platform brings these possibilities to life with deep editor integrations.
+GraphQL has the potential to create incredible developer experiences, thanks to its strongly typed schema and query language.
+The Apollo platform brings these possibilities to life by enhancing your editor with rich metadata from your graph API.
 Currently only [Visual Studio Code](https://code.visualstudio.com/) (VS Code) is supported, but more are coming soon.

 <img src="../images/editors/jump-to-def.gif" width="80%" style="margin: 5%" alt="Using jump to definition on a fragment">